Should I be allowed to cook?

 That’s how I’ve felt the past month or so.
 If you know me and you haven’t seen me, well, I’ve been piled in a lump at home.

 With a history of chronic fatigue and muscle issues, I know good and well what the fix is.
 I’ve done it before.
+I also have been pretty bad because of a fungus infection I got in my toes, thanks I found pure nails pro because now I can walk without pain.

 D-I-E-T.